sguox002/leetcode/leetcode-all.md

 ->>

 ## array
+<<-448	Find All Numbers Disappeared in an Array    		56.0%	Easy
+given 1 to n, some appear twice others appear once. find all disappeared numbers.
+- sort
+- use the number-1 as the index and mark seen as negative. those positives are seen twice.
+->>

 <<-475	Heaters    		33.4%	Medium
 given a list of houses on a line and a list of heaters on the line.